 A ‘float kit’ attached to the boat lift at all times would also run you at least $800.
 This can prove to be life-saving in the event of an emergency.

 Moreover, you can deck out the boat lift with motor stops, carpet bunks, and support for pontoon accessories.
-All of which are additional costs that have the potential to make the boating experience more pleasurable for you.
+All of these are additional costs that have the potential to make the boating experience more pleasurable for you.

 Maintenance Will Do Wonders